advancedresearch/advancedresearch.github.io/blog/2022-02-16-lets-abandon-the-cogito-and-use-type-theory-instead.md

 `∃ x { p(x) } = ¬∀ x { ¬p(x) }`

-With other words, if you have a universal quantifier and some involution `¬`, you can construct an existential quantifier.
+With other words, when you have a universal quantifier and some involution `¬`, you can construct an existential quantifier.

 Involutions preserve structure under transformations,